Book of Mormon Evidences: Evidence for Authenticity and Plausibility, Not Proof

 Writing on Metal Plates To the index at the top

-2003 Update: Ancient book of gold plates discovered!
+Another recent news item is that ancient book of gold plates was discovered!
 See the BBN News article from May 26, 2003, "Unique Book Goes on Display."
 This volume of gold plates, bound with gold rings at the side as was the Book of Mormon plates, comes from the ancient Etruscans, who had origins in the Middle East (Turkey) and were wiped out by the Romans in the 4th century B.C.
 Also see the related story from May 23, 2003, "World's Only Etruscan Gold Book Added to Bulgaria's Archeology Treasures."

 The Buried Plates: Evidence of AuthenticityTo the index at the top

 Where did Joseph Smith get the idea of ancient records on metal plates hidden in a stone box that was buried in the earth?
 Critics mocked this for decades--until many other examples of ancient records preserved on plates or in stone boxes were found.
 In our day, scholars know that there is a vast ancient tradition pertaining to preserving sacred records by concealing them for some future time.
 Some of this evidence is brought together lucidly in John A. Tvedtnes, The Book of Mormon and Other Hidden Books (Provo, Utah: Foundation for Ancient Research and Mormon Studies, 2000).
 Also see my Book of Mormon "Nugget," "Hiding Sacred Records like the Golden Plates: A Well Established Ancient Practice."
 It turns out that this practice of concealing records "is most prominent in the ancient Near East, the land from which the Book of Mormon people emigrated to the New World.
 The practice of concealing records in stone boxes is also well attested in the ancient world and was still being practice in Moroni's day.
 And the use of metal for preserving sacred records is also attested, particularly in the ancient Near East.
-Joseph Smith could not have known this, and his early critics had no clue either (and many modern critics still remain blissfully unaware of the extensive discoveries in this area).
-How, then, if the Book of Mormon is a forgery, did Joseph manage to be so lucky as to make up a story about the plates that fits ancient patterns so well?
+Joseph Smith could not have known all of this (though some basic concepts were known before 1830 - see "Those Implausible Plates" at Mormanity for a discussion), and his early critics had no clue either (and many modern critics still remain blissfully unaware of the extensive discoveries in this area).
+How, then, if the Book of Mormon is a forgery, did Joseph manage to be so lucky as to make up a story that fits ancient patterns so well?

 Genes Linking Eurasians and Native Americans?To the index at the top

 Contrary to anti-Mormon claims, DNA evidence does not refute the Book of Mormon.
-The issue requires more analysis than I wish to fit on this page, so I have a separate lengthy page on the issue at http://www.jefflindsay.com/LDSFAQ/DNA.shtml.
+The issue requires more analysis than I wish to fit on this page, so I have a separate lengthy page on the issue at https://www.jefflindsay.com/LDSFAQ/DNA.shtml.
 (I am happy to report that the Nov.
-16, 2003 version of that essay that I converted to a PDF file has been posted on the LDS.org Web site at http://www.lds.org/newsroom/files/jeff_lindsay_dna.pdf--also see other resources on this topic on the LDS.org "DNA and the Book of Mormon" page.)
+16, 2003 version of that essay that I converted to a PDF file was posted on the Church's former newsroom site at www.mormonnewsroom.org/assets/pdf/Jeff_Lindsay_DNA.pdf (archived)--also see other resources on this topic on the Church's "DNA and the Book of Mormon" page.)

 In my article, I point out that there are genes found in Native Americans that are also found in Jews, including mitochondrial DNA haplotype X (found among some Israelis and Europeans) and a Y chromosome haplotype called "1C".
 These genes can also be found in Asia, and so don't prove that people from the Middle East came to the Americas--but that possibility most certainly is NOT excluded by the DNA evidence.
 Other data may point more directly to Middle Eastern origins for some of the many genes in the Americas, including an analysis of ancient skulls from the Americas and HLA genes.
 But even without the discovery of such evidence or of the possibly relevant DNA haplotypes, a proper understanding of what the Book of Mormon actually says and what the scientific data actually say rapidly leads one to the conclusion that the DNA-based attacks on the Book of Mormon are without merit.
 The scientific data may challenge some popular misinterpretations of the Book of Mormon, but they do not challenge the text itself.
 For details, see "Does DNA evidence refute the Book of Mormon?"

-In spite of the popular "Asia only" paradigm for Native American origins, evidence for ancient transoceanic contact exists and the Bering Strait theory appears to be unable to explain the origins of all ancient Americans.
+In spite of the popular "Asia only" paradigm for Native American origins, evidence for ancient transoceanic contact exists and the Bering Strait theory may not explain the origins of all ancient Americans.
 I discuss transoceanic contact and the Bering Strait in my page on the Smithsonian Institution's 1996 Statement Regarding the Book of Mormon.

 Writing in Reformed Egyptian?
 To the index at the top

 One of the most common attacks against the Book of Mormon focuses on the use of "Reformed Egyptian" as the writing system for the golden plates (Mormon 9:32-34).
 It is alleged that the no self-respecting Israelite would ever use Egyptian to write sacred scripture, and it is alleged that no such language as "Reformed Egyptian" has ever existed.
-These arguments are typified in the anti-Mormon book, Everything You Ever Wanted to Know about Mormonism by "Dr." John Ankerberg and "Dr. Dr." John Weldon (neither one of which appears to have a legitimate Ph.D.):
+These arguments are typified in the anti-Mormon book, Everything You Ever Wanted to Know about Mormonism by "Dr." John Ankerberg and "Dr. Dr." John Weldon (but neither appears to have a legitimate Ph.D.):

 "Mormonism has never explained how godly Jews [sic] of A.D.
 400 allegedly knew Egyptian, nor why they would have written their sacred records entirely in the language of their pagan, idolatrous enemies" (p.
 284).
 "How likely is it that the allegedly Jewish [sic] Nephites would have used the Egyptian language to write their sacred scriptures?
 Their strong antipathy to the Egyptians and their culture makes this difficult to accept.
 When modern Jews copy their scripture, they use Hebrew.
 They do not use Egyptian or Arabic, the language of their historic enemies" (pp. 294-95). "[N]o such language [as reformed Egyptian] exists and Egyptologists declare this unequivocally" (p.
 294).